John D Rogers (Consultant)

 Dr Rogers joined Roll-Royce plc in Bristol as Research Manager of the Advanced Projects Department where some of the major projects included digital imaging developments in high energy X-ray radiography of operating aero-engines, positron emission tomography (PET imaging) of oil flows in operating machinery and transportable neutron radiography systems for industrial NDT with an Oxford Instruments superconducting magnet cyclotron and digital CCD camera imaging.
 The PET and neutron radiography projects were carried out in collaboration with the Physics Department at Birmingham University.

 On transferring to Rolls-Royce in Derby, John became Radiation Specialist in the RR Applied Science Laboratory and worked on radiation imaging projects until taking early retirement in 2002, at which point RadSci Consultancy was set up.
-One of the major projects carried out with Scitek Consultants Ltd of Derby, U.K. was the design and construction of a complete Cold Neutron Radiography Facility (CNRF) for the SPRR-300 research reactor at the Institute of Nuclear Chemistry and Physics in Mianyang, China.
+One of the major projects carried out with Scitek Consultants Ltd of Derby, U.K. was the design and construction of a complete Cold Neutron Radiography Facility (CNRF) for the SPRR-300 research reactor at the Institute of Nuclear Chemistry and Physics in Mianyang, China, completed in 2012.

 He continues his association (as Honorary Senior Research Fellow) with the Physics Department at Birmingham University where he has a digital neutron and x-ray imaging system set up in the Dynamitron laboratory of the Medical Physics building.
 This is used by students completing their final project on the M.Sc. course in Physics and Technology of Nuclear Reactors.